Years published: 1986, 1987, 1990, 1992, 1993, 1994, 1995, 1997, 1999, 2000, 2015, 2018, 2023

-The specific symptoms and severity of beta thalassemia varies greatly from one person to another.
-Individuals with beta thalassemia minor do not develop any symptoms of the disorder or only a very mild anemia.
+The symptoms and severity of beta thalassemia varies greatly from one person to another.
+Individuals with beta thalassemia minor do not develop symptoms of the disorder but may have a mild anemia.
 Many individuals with beta thalassemia minor go through life never knowing they carry an altered gene for the disorder.

-A diagnosis of beta thalassemia major is usually made during the first two years of life and individuals often require regular blood transfusions and lifelong medical care to survive.
+A beta thalassemia major diagnosis is usually made during the first two years of life and individuals require regular blood transfusions and lifelong medical care to survive.
 When the disorder develops later during life, a diagnosis of beta thalassemia intermedia is given; individuals may only require blood transfusions on rare, specific instances.

 BETA THALASSEMIA MAJOR